pantheon-systems/documentation/source/_docs/errors-and-server-responses.md

 We recommend disabling Basic Auth to see if it works, and then re-enabling it.
 However, if it is possible to ensure those headers are always passed for JS files, that is the best solution.

 ### Pantheon 502 Bad Gateway
 "There was an error connecting to the PHP backend."
-If the php-fpm process hangs or cannot start, Nginx, the web server will report this problem.
+If the php-fpm process hangs or cannot start, Nginx (the web server) will report this problem.

 ### Pantheon 502 Routing failure
 "Page Could Not Be Loaded.
 The request could not be completed due to a networking failure.
 Contact support if this issue persists."
 This means an internal networking issue has occurred with Styx, Pantheon's routing mesh.